msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 - stop/start script (VM+SAP), interactively
 - simple backup script for db and logs with version control
 - use azure private dns instead of ugly host file
+- change nfs server to Azure Files NFS once released (or just use SMB until then?)
 - ... more things I forget right now